tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

     * When a program begins, the OS allocates it a memory space that is private to that process.
     * It also adds the program to a task-list, to allow it to be given regular intervals of CPU time, time slice, to perform its activities.
+    * **Time-slicing** relates to the amount of time allocated to a process, not to a thread.
+This is used as the basis for scheduling, at the process not thread level.
     * This isolation is called the compartmentalisation of processes.
         * This gives more privacy and security of data within a process
         * Also resilience to being affected if another process crashes.